JanssenProject/jans/docs/admin/install/helm-install/google-gke.md

-    -  LDAP/Opendj for persitence storage
+    -  LDAP/Opendj for persistence storage

-          Add this to override.yaml:
+          Add the following yaml snippet to your `override.yaml` file:
           ```yaml
           global:
             cnPersistenceType: ldap